 deadline The latest permissible completion time measured from the release time of the associated invocation of the schedulable.
 When deadline is null, the deadline is set to a new instance of RelativeTime equal to period.

-- IllegalArgumentException when the time value of deadline is less than or equal to zero, or when the new value of this deadline is incompatible with the scheduler for any associated schedulable. - IllegalAssignmentError IllegalAssignmentError when deadline cannot be stored in this.
+- IllegalArgumentException when the time value of deadline is less than or equal to zero, or when the new value of this deadline is incompatible with the scheduler for any associated schedulable.

 setPeriod(RelativeTime)